ori-drs/nimbro_network/nimbro_service_transport/doc/configuration.md

 Optional:
  - `timeout` (float): Timeout after which a service call is considered as failed (UDP only, default: 10.0)
+ - `service_prefix` (string): prepend service_prefix to names in the services list.
+The server will receive the request at the service without the prefix name.

 Service configuration
 ---------------------